8 balance transfer credit card mistakes to avoid

 1. Applying without checking if you qualify

 Every time you submit a credit card application, the lender notifies the credit bureaus and adds a hard inquiry to your credit file.
-Such inquiries remain on your file for two years and are calculated into your credit score.
-Often, this appears as a deduction of up to five points from your score, according to FICO.
+Such inquiries remain on your credit report for two years and are calculated into your credit score, typically for one year.
+According to myFICO, this usually appears as a deduction of up to five points from your score.
 So the more hard inquiries performed, the lower your credit score dips.

 For FICO scores, hard inquiries fall under the “new credit” category, which makes up 10 percent of your credit score.
 If you don’t have much on your credit report or your scores are already on the lower end of the scale, an abundance of hard inquiries can have a particularly strong, negative impact.

-That’s why it’s important to prequalify for a balance transfer card if possible before submitting the application.
-Prequalification gives your potential lender permission to run a soft credit check to screen your credit and determine your eligibility.
+That’s why, if possible, it’s important to prequalify for a balance transfer card before submitting the application.
+Prequalification gives your potential lender permission to run a soft credit check and determine your eligibility without affecting your credit score.
 It won’t trigger a hard inquiry and it doesn’t guarantee approval.
-It does, however, share the following critical details which could help you make your final decision.
+It does, however, share the following critical details which could help you make your final decision:

 2. Assuming you can transfer all of your debt to one card

 When transferring debt to a new balance transfer card, keep in mind you may not receive a high enough credit limit to wipe it out completely.
-The credit limit you qualify for depends on several factors:
+Your credit limit is determined using several factors, including:

 Furthermore, don’t fall into the trap of trying to transfer debt from one card to another card from the same issuer.
 Most issuers won’t allow you to move debt between their cards.